Fine Bubble vs. Coarse Bubble Diffusers

 - CHOOSE THE RIGHT AERATION DIFFUSERS FOR YOUR APPLICATION

-In the primary and secondary treatment of wastewater, it is common to use aeration as a method of removing organic matter.
-Submerged bubble aeration, in particular, works effectively by diffusing small air bubbles to mix with the wastewater and facilitate the work of aerobic bacteria in breaking down organic waste.
-Generally, submerged bubble aeration provides a more advanced system than surface aeration, and many wastewater treatment facilities have moved in this direction.
+Submerged bubble aeration is one of the most common methods of removing organic matter during primary and secondary wastewater treatment.
+It works effectively by diffusing small air bubbles to mix with the wastewater and facilitating the work of aerobic bacteria in breaking down organic waste.
+With its advanced system, many wastewater treatment facilities choose this method over surface aeration.

 Fine Bubble and Coarse Bubble Diffusers: What’s the Difference?